UniversalDependencies/UD_Khunsari-AHA/README.md

 # Acknowledgments

 Theses sentences were prepared with the help of Vaneshani people.
 On behalf of the AHA group, Mr. Mohammad Hossein Mashayekhi is thanked.
+Also, Ms. Hanieh Mashayekhi sincerely helped us to translate the sentences.
 First, we used the sentences suggested by APLL (Academy of Persian Language and Literature) to collect Iranian languages.
 This project is a research project by AmirHossein, Hamid and Amir (AHA).